LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Instead of a monster, the target area may describe a position on the map, a recently spotted item on the floor or an item in inventory selected for further action or, if none are available, just display the current leader name.
-Weapon damage and other item stats are displayed using the dice notation `xdy`, which means `x` rolls of `y`-sided dice.
+Weapon damage and other item properties are displayed using the dice notation `xdy`, which means `x` rolls of `y`-sided dice.
 A variant denoted `xdLy` is additionally scaled by the level depth in proportion to the maximal level depth (at the first level it's